theNewDynamic/whatsnous.com/content/news/2016-04-07-nous-entertainment-announces-collaboration-with-living-classrooms-foundation.md

 images:
 - /uploads/splash.jpg
 file:
-excerpt: Nous Entertainment LLC today announced that it has secured a third round of funding to further support development of its feature-length films
+description: Nous Entertainment LLC today announced that it has secured a third round of funding to further support development of its feature-length films
 ---